API/CLI Reference

 Description:

-This token is refreshed each time the burla loginauthorization flow is completed.
+This token is refreshed each time the burla login is run, or certain amount of time passes.

 Questions?
 Schedule a call with us, or email [email protected].
 We're always happy to talk.